aele1401/Linux/README.md

 # Linux

-This repository contains my Linux project which focuses on Linux administration and configuration.
+This repository contains my Linux projects which focuses on Linux administration and configuration.
 Collection of Linux scripts include:
 - Archiving & Logging
 - Bash Scripting & Programming
 - Network Fundamentals
 - Network Security
 - Systems Administration
 - Terminal & Bash
-  * Player & Dealer Correlation Project: This is a simulation on investigating an insider threat that focuses on digital security and forensics.
+  * Player & Dealer Correlation Project: This is a simulation on an insider threat investigation.